 This course is designed to introduce the student to a variety of different vehicle maintenance plans and programs necessary to maintain and manage the diverse types of fleets operating throughout the United States.
 Carriers must ensure that their individual maintenance program both fulfills the preventative maintenance requirements to keep their trucks legal and safe for operations.

 This course covers the elements of the DOT annual periodic vehicle inspection, completion of the annual inspection reports and placement of decals.
-Students will learn the regulatory requirements of the annual periodic vehicle inspection and 49 CFR 393 and Appendix G. Inspections/technicians will learn what the requirements are to become a qualified inspector and how to maintain their qualifications.
+Students will learn the regulatory requirements of the annual periodic vehicle inspection and 49 CFR 393 and 396 Appendix A, previously known as Appendix G. Inspections/technicians will learn what the requirements are to become a qualified inspector and how to maintain their qualifications.

 Periodic Annual Inspection: Procedures